 Interview by Katie Moeller

-2 thoughts on “Interview With Josh Cruddas
+2 responses to “Interview With Josh Cruddas”

-1. An excellent interview with Josh Cruddas on “Copperhead-The War At Home”.
+An excellent interview with Josh Cruddas on “Copperhead-The War At Home”.
 Featuring great questions/follow up by Katie Moeller.
 I can tell you from personal experience from working on the film that Josh meshed in perfectly with the major actors in this film.
 Keep an eye on this young actor as he is going places.